-Even if you’re staying in the Kihei/Makena/Wailea area, it isn’t far to Maalaea.
-There is at least one tour operator out of Lahaina Harbor, but again, it isn’t far to drive to Maalaea from Lahaina.
+Even if you’re staying in the Kihei/Wailea area, it isn’t far to Maalaea.
+There is at least one tour operator out of Lahaina Harbor, but it isn’t far to drive to Maalaea from Lahaina.

 What is Molokini Crater?

 You might even see moray eels or white tip reef sharks.
 During our trip to Molokini, a few people did spot a white tip reef shark!

 For our tour, the crew kept us very entertained on the way out to the island.
 It was also a unique perspective to see Maui from Molokini, and it was very cool to get a closer look at Kaho’olawe too!

 You can also Snuba, which is a fun option that is in between snorkeling and scuba for an extra cost.
-There are also photographers who will take photos and a video of you that you can purchase if you want.
+Some photographers will take photos and a video of you that you can purchase if you want.

 You can also rent a GoPro for the trip, but if you’re going to Hawaii, buy one!
 You’ll have so many opportunities to use it since there are so many adventure activities in Hawaii where you can’t bring a normal camera.

 The food was pretty good.
 We also went on a tour that had beer, wine, and mai tais.
 I opted out of any drinks due to feeling sick, but I did enjoy the fresh ginger ale.
 The cost of the tour is pretty low if you factor in meals and beverages.

 Don’t forget to bring cash for tips!
-I have seen a few people complaining about tip jars, but I for one, do not have a problem with them.
+I have seen a few people in reviews complaining about tip jars, but I, for one, do not have a problem with them.